nmfs-ost/ss3-source-code/README.md

 # Stock Synthesis 3.30

-Stock Synthesis (SS or SS3) is a generalized age-structured population dynamics model implemented in [ADMB](http://www.admb-project.org/).
+Stock Synthesis (SS3) is a generalized age-structured population dynamics model implemented in [ADMB](http://www.admb-project.org/).
 It is used to assess the effect of fisheries on fish and shellfish stocks while taking into account the influence of environmental factors.

 # Table of contents
 -   [Citing Stock Synthesis](#citing-stock-synthesis)